sanket-desai/InfectiousPathogenDetector2/doc/README.md

 ### Installation

-IPD 2.0 can be downloaded from [http://www.actrec.gov.in/pi-webpages/AmitDutt/IPD/IPD.html][PlDb].
+IPD 2.0 can be downloaded from this [webpage](http://www.actrec.gov.in/pi-webpages/AmitDutt/IPD/IPD.html).
 Untar the downloaded tar.gz file using the following command:
 ```
 tar xvzf ipd2.tar.gz
 cd ipd2
 ```
-The pre-build reference files need to be downloaded from here: http://ipd.actrec.gov.in/referencedatabase/data.tar.gz .
+The pre-build reference files need to be downloaded from [here](http://ipd.actrec.gov.in/referencedatabase/data.tar.gz).
 Place the data.gz in the IPD2 home directory (ipd2) and unzip is using the following command:
 ```
 tar xvzf data.tar.gz
 ```